-The human kidney is made up of a number of different structures.
-These structures aid in the removal of wastes from the blood and the formation of urine.
-Changes in the structures of the kidney can cause swelling and inflammation.
-This condition is generally known as glomerulonephritis (GN).
+Your kidneys are made up of a number of different structures that aid in the removal of wastes from your blood and the formation of urine.
+Glomerulonephritis (GN) is a condition in which changes in the structures of your kidney can cause swelling and inflammation.

 Membranous glomerulonephritis (MGN) is a specific type of GN.
-MGN develops when inflammation of structures in the kidney cause problems with kidney function.
-MGN is known by other names that have a similar meaning.
-These include:
+MGN develops when inflammation of your kidney structures causes problems with the functioning of your kidney.
+MGN is known by other names, including extramembranous glomerulonephritis, membranous nephropathy, and nephritis.

-The symptoms of MGN are different for each person.
-You may have no symptoms at all.
-If symptoms develop, they typically include the following:
+The symptoms of MGN are different for everyone, and you may not have symptoms at all.
+If symptoms do develop, they typically include:

-- swelling (edema) in the hands, feet, or face
+- swelling of the hands, feet, or face

 - foamy urine

 - an excessive need to urinate at night